joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_fortitude_and_temperance/of_the_vices_opposed_to_temperance/prologue.md

 (2) Whether intemperance is a childish sin?
 (3) Of the comparison between intemperance and timidity;
 (4) Whether intemperance is the most disgraceful of vices?

-* Whether Insensibility Is A Vice?
-* Whether Intemperance Is A Childish Sin?
-* Whether Cowardice Is A Greater Vice Than Intemperance?
-* Whether Intemperance Is The Most Disgraceful Of Sins?